Guided Island Hopping

 Our accommodation is at comfortable partner hotels and guesthouses, on or near the route.
 Each has been selected for their character, quality and their warm welcome and friendly service.

-Viewfield House, Portree, Isle of Skye - 3nts
+Sligachan Hotel, Sligachan, Isle of Skye - 3nts

-Borrowdale Hotel, Daliburgh, South Uist - 2nts
+Borrodale Hotel, Daliburgh, South Uist - 2nts

 The Borrodale Hotel is set in the peaceful crofting community of Daliburgh on the Isle of South Uist.
 Less than a mile beyond the hotel, the Atlantic Ocean laps lengths of white sand strewn beaches.
 The Borrodale Hotel has a friendly, relaxed atmosphere and true Island hospitality.
 Rooms include tea and coffee making facilities, TV and radio, direct dial telephone, hairdryer, iron and WiFi.
 Drying facilities are available.

 Built in 1880 and overlooking Kisimul Castle and Vatersay, the Castlebay Hotel is a 3-minute walk from the Castlebay Barra Ferry Terminal.
 Rooms include tea and coffee making facilities, hairdryer, TV and WiFi.
 An iron and both drying and laundry facilities are also available.

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.